-We are currently looking for a precise solution to the issue.
-Until then, as a temporary workaround, Plesk can propose disabling DCOM support on the server according to the Microsoft article here for affected versions of Windows Server.
+As a workaround, disable DCOM support on the server according to the Microsoft article for affected versions of Windows Server.

-Please, note that server restart is required for changes to take effect.
-These changes will mitigate the vulnerability and existing exploits will not work anymore.
+Note: The server restart is required for changes to take effect.
+These changes will mitigate the vulnerability, and existing exploits will not work anymore.

-Are there any risks of applying proposed solution?
+Are there any risks of applying the proposed solution?

-DCOM directly is not used by Plesk itself and we have tested main Plesk scenarios with applied changes.
+DCOM is not used by Plesk, and main Plesk usage scenarios have been tested with it disabled.

-However, it may be used by hosted websites, and this action may somehow affect its functionality.
+However, it may be used by hosted websites, and this action may somehow affect their functionality.
 Disabling DCOM may also affect environments located in the Windows Domain.

 If any issues in the infrastructure not related to Plesk occur after applying the workaround, contact Microsoft directly.